The Week at Ropes & Gray

 - The latest issue of Boston College Law School Magazine features an article about litigation & enforcement partner Jim Dowden.
 The article showcases Jim’s knowledge and experience on complex litigation and investigations, including his co-leading role in Ropes & Gray’s independent investigation into decades of sexual abuse by USA Gymnastics national team doctor Larry Nassar.
 The magazine also includes an article about the legacy of Ropes & Gray partner Mark Nuccio, who passed away in July 2019.

 - The Centers for Medicare & Medicaid Services recently issued a request for applications for the direct contracting program, which introduces true population-based payment structures, incorporates private-sector and Medicare Advantage approaches to risk sharing, and focuses uniquely on primary care providers.
-Health care partner Michael Lampert and associates John Saran and Grace Kim authored a Law360 article analyzing the program.
+Health care partner Michael Lampert and associate John Saran authored a Law360 article analyzing the program.

 - U.S. universities and academic medical centers face increased pressure to address risks from foreign governments that are using international research collaborations to gain scientific and economic advantage at the expense of U.S. national security and technology interests.
 Health care partner Mark Barnes co-authored an article, published in the National Law Journal and Law.com, that examines the issue.